-The Canadian husband and wife team Paul Hemings (former banker) and Cara Ceppetelli (chef) wanted to elevate chicken from the bargain basement (or should I say bucket) restaurants.
+The Canadian husband and wife team Paul Hemings (a former banker) and Cara Ceppetelli (chef) wanted to elevate chicken from the bargain basement (or should I say bucket) restaurants.
 It was a no brainer for them to posh up our favourite fast food with good quality and expertly cooked chicken.
-Theirs is 100% free range and comes from a collective of small British farms which is delivered daily for freshness.
+Theirs is 100% free-range and comes from a collective of small British farms which is delivered daily for freshness.
 This sets them apart from Cottage Chicken and all those other cheap chicken joints on every corner.
 Good news if you live nearby is that they also deliver.

 Free Range Fried Chicken

 You can order chicken wings (6, 12 or 24 pieces) or fried chicken pieces (2 or 4 pieces).
-The chicken is fried so it is crispy on the outside but beautifully moist inside and not at all greasy.
-This really is a winning combination and they have got the balance just right so full marks for that.
-Your chicken can be tossed in a glaze or you choose a side sauce instead.
+The chicken is fried, so it is crispy on the outside but beautifully moist inside and not at all greasy.
+This is a winning combination, and they have got the balance just right so full marks for that.
+Your chicken can be tossed in a glaze, or you choose a side sauce instead.
 Glazes include Korean Gochujang (spicy fermented Korean condiment), Honey Ginger, Sticky Soy Garlic, Buffalo or Nashville Extra Hot.
 The sauce selection is Tonkatsu (Japanese style BBQ sauce), House Kewpie Mayo (Japanese Mayonnaise), Hickory BBQ, Buttermilk Ranch or Blue Cheese.